-Experienced Akita Breeder Refuses To Sell A Puppy To His Brother Because He Believes He Can't Handle One And Gets Criticized By Some Family Members
+Experienced Akita Breeder Refuses to Sell a Puppy to His Brother Because He Believes He Can't Handle One and Gets Criticized by Some Family Members

-You should choose a breed that’s compatible with your lifestyle.
+You should select a breed that’s compatible with your lifestyle.
 One Reddit user, who is an experienced dog breeder, refused to sell a puppy to his own brother because he wasn’t ready for it.

 The puppies are usually sold even before birth, but this time he had one left because a customer backed out.
 And OP’s brother wanted it.

-He is a happy, healthy, adult dog that knows and usually obeys the basic commands.
+He is a happy, healthy adult dog that knows and usually obeys the basic commands.
 You can't train an Akita that way.
 They need to obey.”

 OP asks: